Css-Stylus-Styles/Labs-Perplexity-GruvboxDark/readme.md

-To install the style, go to this [LINK HERE](ADD link here) and follow the instructions to install this style.
+To install the style, go to this [Perplexity Labs Gruvbox Dark Theme](https://userstyles.world/style/14924/perplexity-labs-gruvbox-dark-theme) and follow the instructions to install this style.